youngsuncompton/ysc.gd/index.md

 layout: home
 permalink: /
 img:
 alt:
 ---

-A small studio operated by Young Sun Compton or the personal and professional practice of an independent graphic designer working on identities, ephemera, books, and websites.
+A small studio operated by Young Sun Compton or the personal and professional practice of an independent graphic designer working on identities, ephemera, and websites.

 YSC is open for collaborative, thoughtful, unexpected projects; to help think through things, grow ideas, suggest edits, organize information, and offer opinions.